Newest artists in residence at ArtHub reflect on effects of humanity and nature

 Nature is art.

-It is so much a form of art that the newest residents at the ArtHub, 402 E. Beale St., are all workin

-g on different aspects of nature.
+It is so much a form of art that the newest residents at the ArtHub, 402 E. Beale St., are all working on different aspects of nature.
 From using the natural forms of the Kingman area to create sculptures, exploring biospheres through recycled fishing rope, and exploring the connections of plants as it relates to human connections, all three artists are exploring humanity through nature.

 Araela Kumaraea: Humans and nature